 - Get everything in writing BEFORE sending money

-How does settled debt affect your credit score?
+How does settled debt affect your credit scores?

-Once you’ve settled your debt with the original creditor, your credit score will likely take a hit because the debt will be listed as “settled.”
+Once you’ve settled your debt with the original creditor, your credit scores will likely take a hit.
+This happens because the debt will be listed as “settled.”
 It’s still better than being defaulted or charged off, but it’s something that future lenders can see.
 And it could raise a red flag when considering your credit application.

 Use your credit report listing as part of the negotiation process to avoid this scenario, especially if you’re offering a large one-time payment.

-As part of your agreement to pay, you can request that the creditor report the debt as “Paid As Agreed” on your credit report.
-Even if you don’t successfully get it updated, it’s worth a shot and could even be used as further leverage during the negotiation process.
+As part of your agreement to pay, you can request that the creditor report the debt to the credit bureaus as “Paid As Agreed” on your credit report.
+Even if you don’t successfully get it updated, it’s worth a shot.
+It can even be used as further leverage during the negotiation process.

 How else can you get help settling your debt?

-If you’re not confident in your ability to handle the process and negotiate the debt settlement successfully on your own, you can hire an outside firm to do it for you.
+If you’re not confident in your ability to handle the process and negotiate the debt settlement successfully on your own, you can hire a company to do it for you.
 In general, it is best to utilize a debt settlement service with extensive experience in negotiations.

-Credit counselors can help, as can professional settlement companies or even lawyers.
-The idea is to settle the debt for as little as possible to avoid court action and the negative effects the information will have on your credit report and credit score.
+Credit counselors can help, as can professional debt settlement companies or even an attorney.
+The idea is to settle the debt for as little as possible to avoid court action and the negative effects the information will have on your credit history and credit score.